If you’re applying to Western Ivey HBA (AEO), or you’re simply interested in learning more about the program, this guide is for you.

 - 3323K – Learning Through Action

 These core courses require an extreme amount of effort by the student and the learning curve should not be underestimated.
 It will be a very challenging time in your life, but at the end you will make it through and the benefits will be unparalleled.
+For more information on Ivey HBA Year 1 courses, visit this page.

 The Ivey Field Project is a very interesting experience that spans across the first semester of HBA2.
 This project gives HBA2s the chance to work in a group to solve a problem for real companies in the country, or to create their own good or service.